-Loestrin 20 and Loestrin 30 have different amounts of oestrogen in.
-The numbers refer to the amount of oestrogen in micrograms (µg).
-Both contain the same amount of progesterone – 1mg.
+Loestrin 20 and Loestrin 30 contain different amounts of oestrogen.
+The numbers refer to the amount of ethinylestradiol in micrograms (µg).
+Both contain the same amount of norethisterone acetate – 1mg.

-The reason these 2 doses exist is not because one has a stronger hormonal effect than the other.
-However, they both have the same success rate for preventing pregnancy.
+The reason these 2 doses exist is not because one has a stronger hormonal effect than the other, and they both have the same success rate for preventing pregnancy.
 The difference in oestrogen levels is because some people react differently to different doses.

-A lower dose might help reduce some of the unwanted side effects.
+A lower dose of oestrogen might help reduce some of the unwanted side effects, but may have a higher risk of irregular bleeding.
 In the same way, a higher dose might help increase some of the other health advantages besides the contraceptive effect.

 You can only take Loestrin if a nurse or doctor has prescribed it to you.
 You will only be prescribed Loestrin if your nurse or doctor thinks it is a suitable choice for you, based on your personal circumstances.

-It is most commonly taken by women who are sexually active, but do not wish to become pregnant.
+It's most commonly taken by women who are sexually active, but do not wish to become pregnant.
 However, pills like Loestrin can have a number of other health benefits.
-They can:

-- Reduce the risk cancer in the following areas:
+And they can also reduce the risk of cancer in the following areas:

 Not everyone can take Loestrin.
 Sometimes Loestrin is contraindicated – meaning you may not be prescribed it if you:

-- Have a personal or family history of breast or cervical cancer.
+- have a personal or family history of breast cancer

-- Have a history of migraines, strokes, or transient ischemic attacks (TIAs).
+- have a history of migraines with aura, strokes, or transient ischemic attacks (TIAs)

 You can start taking Loestrin at any time throughout your cycle, as long as you’re not pregnant.

-If you are taking Loestrin for the first time, it’s a good idea to take your first pill on the first day of your period.
+If you are taking Loestrin for the first time and have regular periods, it’s a good idea to take your first pill on days 1 to 5 of your period.
 This will protect you from pregnancy immediately.
-If you take it at any other time in your cycle, use condoms for the first 7 days to protect yourself from pregnancy.
+If you start it at any other time in your cycle, use condoms for the first 7 days to protect yourself from pregnancy.

 You can take your Loestrin pill at any time of the day, but it’s recommended that you take it at about the same time every day.
 Set an alarm to remind you if you have trouble remembering to take your pill.
 There are also pill reminder apps available for your smartphone.

-You can only get oral contraceptive pills with a prescription from a licensed nurse, doctor, or pharmacist.
-To get a prescription, you can either visit your local GP surgery or sexual clinic, or order them online using a registered website like the Zava Online Doctor Service.
+You can only get oral contraceptive pills with a prescription from a licensed nurse or doctor.
+To get a prescription, you can either visit your local GP surgery or sexual health clinic, or order a repeat prescription online using a registered website like the ZAVA Online Doctor Service.